TC 11 - Security and Privacy Protection in Information Processing Systems - Aims and Scopes

 To promote wider understanding of the risks to society of operating data management systems that lack adequate measures for security or privacy.

-To encourage the application of existing technology for enhancing the security of database systems.
+To encourage the application of existing technologies for enhancing the security and privacy of data management systems.

 To advance technologies that support:

-* the statement of security requirements for database systems;
+* the statement of security and privacy requirements for data management systems;

-* the design, implementation, and operation of database systems that include security functions;
+* the design, implementation, and operation of data management systems that include security and privacy functions; and

-* the assurance that implemented data management systems meet their security requirements.
+* the assurance that implemented data management systems meet their security and privacy requirements.

 WG11.4 - Network & Distributed Systems Security